-First, shop at the Dollar Tree.
+To make my classroom work with a budget in mind I shop at dollar stores, specifically the Dollar Tree.
 If you don't have one close by try Dollar General, but do some comparison shopping before you purchase things.

-STRAWS- Okay, here's a secret.
-Wal mart has packs of 100 straws at a cheaper price. but the DT straws are better.
+Okay, here's a secret.
+Wal-mart has packs of 100 straws at a cheaper price. but the DT straws are better.
 They are longer.
 So, I buy those instead.
 We use them every week for something!

-FOAM BOARD- Did you know you can get this at the DT?
-At WM it's $3 and at Hobby Lobby it's even more.
-We use foam board for connectors, bridges, ramps, and other projects.
-FOAM SHEETS- These are pre-cut foam sheets.
+FOAM SHEETSThese are pre-cut foam sheets.
 They are thin and you might want the thicker kind, but these have worked well for us.
 A pack has about 5-6 different colors.
 We use these a lot.